jncraton/web-apps-cpsc2330/lectures/03-heading-paragraphs.md

 ## HTML Version

-- Necessary so browser render the appropriate version of HTML (currently 5)
+- Currently 5
+- Specified using `<!doctype html>` as the first characters
 - Avoids rendering in quirks mode
-- Specified using `<!doctype html>` as the first characters

 ## Title